 The Languages of the Netherlands

-Dutch is spoken by approximately 24 million speakers as the first language and five million speakers as a second language.
+Dutch is spoken by approx. 24 million speakers as the first language and by five million speakers as a second language.
 In addition to the Netherlands, it is an official language in the Flemish part of Belgium, Surinam, Aruba, Curacao and Sint-Marteen.
-Dutch immigrants spread the language all over the world and it is still spoken in little communities in France, Germany, Brazil, South-Africa, Indonesia, Canada and the United States.
+Dutch immigrants spread the language all over the world and it is still spoken in little communities in France, Germany, Brazil, South Africa, Indonesia, Canada and the United States.
 In the Netherlands, Frisian is an official minority language of the province Friesland.

 Features of Dutch: